vygr/ChrysaLisp/docs/CONDITIONALS.md

 ```

 In this example the working symbol is set if working is not already set, and if
-not then then it is set to the value of the `(. val :find :job)` statement.
-So
+not then it is set to the value of the `(. val :find :job)` statement.
+So this
-this Farm loop will only set the value of working once then skip all the next
+Farm child entry loop will only set the value of working once then quickly skip
-clauses.
+all the next clauses.